Installation system requirements (FREE SELF)

 Additional requirements for GitLab Geo

-If you're using GitLab Geo, we strongly recommend running Omnibus GitLab-managed instances, as we actively develop and test based on those.
-We try to be compatible with most external (not managed by Omnibus GitLab) databases (for example, AWS Relational Database Service (RDS)), but we can't guarantee compatibility.
+If you're using GitLab Geo, we strongly recommend running instances installed by using the Linux package, as we actively develop and test based on those.
+We try to be compatible with most external (not managed by a Linux package installation) databases (for example, AWS Relational Database Service (RDS)), but we can't guarantee compatibility.

 Operating system locale compatibility and silent index corruption